Required Best Practices

 Whistleblower Policy

-The nonprofit must establish policies and procedures that encourage individuals to come forward with credible information about illegal actions or violations of adopted policies.
+Nonprofits should establish policies and procedures that encourage individuals to come forward with credible information about illegal actions or violations of adopted policies.
+The policy should apply to staff, board, and volunteers.

 More Information